 • Crawdad Island – (Inter, Boat, N34.601 W 93.202) From the air, this small island is shaped like a crawdad, hence its name.
 The bulk of the island has a nice gradual slope for an easy beginner dive, but the draw here is really the “Tail” end of the island.
 Here you will find a steep rock slope that slides all the way down past 130ft with spire like pinnacles on each end that typically house a nice school of Kentucky black bass.
 Drop in on the east side of the island and dive the deep side, then finish out your dive up in the shallows.

 • Zebra Rock – ( Inter, Boat, N34.611 W 93.204) This site is known for its dark rock cliffs with pure white veins of quartz running through them.
 The rocks are structured like a staircase of 12-15 tall stairs that allows a diver to control buoyancy fairly easily.
 This is a small site with many nooks and crannies to explore.
-When the water is high there is a swim through near the surface.
+When the water is high there is a swim through near the surface.Caution: Crystals are extremely sharp and will cut you if you drag your hands across them. (or shred a really nice pair of gloves…)

-• Checkerboard Point - (Inter, Boat, N34.6077 W93.248) This site is at Point #48 and is characterized by its fractured rocks in perfect squares that run from the top of the island all the way down into the lake.
+• Checkerboard Point– (Inter, Boat, N34.6077 W93.248) This site is at Point #48 and is characterized by its fractured rocks in perfect squares that run from the top of the island all the way down into the lake.
 Beside the checkerboard feature there is a ridge of boulders as large as VW’s the tumble down past 130′ to the river channel below.
 As a diver follows the large rocks down to 60ft you will start to see in deeper water the tops of a virgin forest of 50′ tall trees.
 In an around the rocks are great places to hunt for an elusive catfish with his head stuck down in a hole.

 • East of #48 – (Beg, Boat, N34.609, W 93.243) This is the point directly east of Point #48 ( Checkerboard Point) This is a long gradual sloping point that has lots of natural and manmade fish habitats.
 The northern side of the point is fully forested and features a nice rock ridge mid forest about 40 yards along the north shore from the point.
 This is a nice easy entry dive, especially for those that would like to swim in a dense forest in shallow water.